Yahia-elshakhs/UNIVERSAL_CNC/README.md

 [8,1,x,1,y,1,z,0,0,1,data,0,0]

-The slave number 6 recived the value of data in this case while the other slaves recived nothing
+The slave number 6 received the value of data in this case while the other slaves received nothing

-And so based on the soft protocol explained we are going to make code using the following machine state algorithm:
+And so based on the soft protocol explained we are going to make code using the machine state algorithm.

-After this state machine
+After this state machine if the state is (receive number of slaves) then receive data from all of the slaves using I2C.

-If state is receiving number of slaves then receive data from all of the slaves using i2c
+Note:

-Note: (i2c function will be discussed after this state classification code)
+(I2C functions will be discussed after this state classification code)

 **State machine code:**